Business Economics, Undergraduate Certificate

 - Students are able to determine the optimal amount of labor to hire in order to achieve an efficient outcome in the labor market.

 - Market Inefficiency: Externalities and Market Failure

-- Students understand the concept of market failure, and are able to apply this to situations where environmental externalities are present.
+- Students are able to explain the concept of market failure, and apply this to situations where environmental externalities are present.

 - Economic Indicators: Gross Domestic Product, Business Cycles, Employment, Inflation & the Consumer Price Index

 - Students can use the circular flow diagram to show that income from domestic production equals expenditure on domestic output.

 - Students can identify & explain the expenditure components of GDP (Y = C + I + G + NX.)

 - Students can describe the meaning and components of the business cycle and explain why the economy experiences good and bad times.